About Us

 Our Mission

-The NYU Center for Cybersecurity (CCS) is an interdisciplinary research institute dedicated to training the current and future generations of cybersecurity professionals and to shaping the public discourse and policy, legal, and technological landscape on issues of cybersecurity.
+The NYU Center for Cybersecurity (CCS) is an interdisciplinary research institute dedicated to training current and future generations of cybersecurity professionals, and to shaping public discourse and policy, and the legal and technological landscape of cybersecurity.

-NYU CCS is a collaboration between NYU School of Law, NYU Tandon School of Engineering, and other NYU schools and departments.
+NYU CCS is a collaboration between the NYU School of Law and the NYU Tandon School of Engineering, with participation and support from other schools and departments within the university.

 In its short history, CCS has logged a number of significant accomplishments, including:

-• Underwrote the education of “a new generation of technology lawyers” who can analyze the most complex technology law and policy issues, but have also “mastered the technical understandings of the discipline” through the Latham & Watkins Award in Technology and Law.
+- Underwriting the education of “a new generation of technology lawyers” who can analyze the most complex technology law and policy issues, but have also mastered the technical understandings of the discipline.

-• Created research projects that work across engineering disciplines, such as a number of initiatives in the area of additive manufacturing.
-These programs bring together expertise from mechanical engineering, materials science, and electrical and computer engineering.
+- Creating research projects that span engineering disciplines, such as initiatives in additive manufacturing, and the design of diagnostic These programs bring together expertise from mechanical engineering, materials science, and electrical and computer engineering.